w3c/voiceinteraction/source/SOURCE.md

 The source code is in the folder source/w3cipa

-- Interfaces contains the interfaces as described at https://w3c.github.io/voiceinteraction/voice%20interaction%20drafts/paInterfaces/paInterfaces.htm
+- `include` contains the interfaces as described at [Intelligent Personal Assistant Interfaces](https://w3c.github.io/voiceinteraction/voice%20interaction%20drafts/paInterfaces/paInterfaces.htm).
-- sources contain the actual reference implementation using these interfaces
+- `sources` contain the actual reference implementation using these interfaces

 ### Configuring Keys